vanhoa27/githoa/manual/nvim_cheatsheet.md

 - dd -> delete a line
 - dw -> delete a word
+- D -> delete starting from cursor to end

 - cc -> change a line
 - cw -> change a word
+- C -> change starting from cursor to end

 ---